wphogan/banda-gulp/README.md

 1. From the terminal, in the 'wp-content' folder, run `git clone https://github.com/wphogan/banda-gulp`.

-2. Once the repository is finished cloning into 'wp-content', run `npm install`.
+2. CD into the new 'wp-gulp' directory and run `npm install`.

+3. From 'wp-gulp', run `gulp`.

+4. The `gulp` command is configured with LiveReload.
+It automatically injects CSS edits into the browser.
+Add and activate LiveReload to [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload/).

-3. CD into the new 'wp-gulp' directory and run `gulp`.
-This will watch changes made to files in the 'sass' folder and automatically optimize images added to the 'img' folder.
+ Running `gulp` will watch changes made to files in the 'sass' folder and automatically optimize images added to the 'img' folder.
 Sass files are compiled, auto-prefixed, and minified into a single CSS file.
 A source map is added to the CSS file.
 Errors in Sass code will produce a desktop alert.

-4. The `gulp` command is configured with LiveReload.
-It automatically injects CSS edits into the browser.
-Add and activate LiveReload to [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload/).